 Besides the amazingness of becoming a mom (which is of course pretty life-changing!), it’s a little crazy how different you feel after giving birth.
 Parts that you never realized could hurt start to hurt, and for a lot of women, everything seems off for a while.
 But even though you now have a little bundle to look after, taking care of yourself is just as important it was while you were pregnant.

-8 Tips For Post-Pregnancy Body Recovery
+Post-Pregnancy Body Recovery Tips

 I had my baby 10 weeks ago and some days it still feels like I was hit by a truck—but I find when I set aside a little bit of time to take care of myself, recovery is speedier and much more pleasant.
 Or at least seems like it might actually happen someday.
 Here are some shortcuts to help you feel a little more like yourself post-delivery: